 Equipment: Dumbbells, yoga mat

-Let's go ahead and move fully into strength training with this intense full body dumbbell workout.
-This workout features 30 different exercises, performed in intervals of 40 seconds, with 20 seconds of rest.
-It doesn't include a warm-up or cooldown, but it’s a great workout for all levels.
+Let's go ahead and move fully into strength training with this intense full-body dumbbell workout.
+This workout includes a four-minute activation, to get your body prepped for lifting weights, followed by a superset which is repeated three times, and a circuit, again repeated three times.
 It's a dumbbell workout, so most of the exercises are supplementary and relatively safe/easy to learn on your own.
-This creative routine features a variety of combination exercises, so even seasoned strength trainers will find some new moves to keep things interesting.
-For this workout you'll need at least one pair of dumbbells (though you may want multiple weights for different exercises), as well as a workout mat/surface and enough room to move around.
+The workout is led by Sweat app trainer, Kelsey Wells, whose high energy is motivating, For this workout you'll need at least one pair of dumbbells (though you may want multiple weights for different exercises), as well as a workout mat/surface and enough room to move around.

 Get healthy and in shape with our other fitness guides: